Section 5. Applications

 The schematic of the four reference points is oriented toward True North.

-This test bed revealed that the only use of Virtual AIS AtoN did not detect a radar positioning error, as no echo is reflected by the V-AtoN (see Figure 5-8).
+This example demonstrates that the use of Virtual AIS AtoN alone does not detect a radar positioning error, as no echo is reflected by the virtual AtoN (see Figure 5-8).

 Section 5.2.2.
 Identification of Radar Marks

-At Lac Saint-Louis (in the St. Lawrence Seaway, Figure 5-12), Synthetic AIS AtoN are broadcast on the front and rear ranges in the Kahnawake area.
-Figure 5-13 illustrates the benefit of using the Predicted Synthetic AIS AtoN to help locate fixed aids to navigation on the radar.
+At Lac Saint-Louis (in the St. Lawrence Seaway, Figure 5-11), Synthetic AIS AtoN are broadcast on the front and rear ranges in the Kahnawake area.
+Figure 5-13 illustrates the benefit of using the Predicted Synthetic AIS AtoN to help locate fixed AtoN on the radar.
 The photo was taken in December 2017 as the ice cover began to form.
-The AIS AtoN symbols help to rapidly locate the position of fixed aids to navigation on the radar screen cluttered with ice echoes.
+The AIS AtoN symbols help to rapidly locate the position of fixed AtoN on the radar screen cluttered with ice echoes.

-A similar test bed was set up on ranges in the Fraser River in British Columbia, and pilots observed the added value of the Predicted Synthetic AIS AtoN for gyro error detection and validation of the course made good (Figure 5-14).
+Similarly, on the Fraser River in British Columbia, pilots have observed the added value of the Predicted Synthetic AIS AtoN for gyro error detection and validation of the course made good.
+(Figure 5-13).

 Section 5.2.3.
 Protecting Whales - Identification of Dynamic Sectors

-Virtual AIS AtoN have also been used in the Gulf of St. Lawrence as a complementary measure to limit the risk of collisions between transiting vessels and North Atlantic right whales.
-Virtual AIS AtoN have been positioned at all four corners of each dynamic speed reduction zones.
-Virtual AIS AtoN were broadcast only when the speed reduction was in effect in one or more zones.
-By clicking one of the symbols, a message was displayed indicating the zone and the speed limit (see Figure 5-17).
+Virtual AIS AtoN are used in the Gulf of St. Lawrence as a complementary measure to limit the risk of collisions between transiting vessels and North Atlantic right whales.
+Virtual AIS AtoN are positioned at all four corners of each dynamic speed reduction zones.
+Virtual AIS AtoN are broadcast only when the speed reduction is in effect in one or more zones.
+By clicking one of the symbols, a message is displayed indicating the zone and the speed limit (see Figure 5-16).

-This application enabled rapid interaction with mariners and informed them of the status of the zone through which they were transiting.
+This application enables rapid interaction with mariners and informs them of the status of the zone through which they are transiting.

 Section 5.3.
 Conclusion

-Various test beds were used to validate the reliability of the broadcasted AIS AtoN signal.
-In addition, the AIS AtoN facilitated the detection of potential errors on shipboard equipment by comparing the displayed information between the systems (PPU, ECDIS, radar).
-Another significant benefit is that it makes it easier to locate the radar echo in all weather and traffic conditions.
+Various test beds were used to validate the reliability of AIS AtoN signals.
+AIS AtoN also facilitates the detection of potential errors on shipboard equipment by comparing the displayed information between the systems (PPU, ECDIS, and radar).
+Another benefit is that AIS AtoN makes it easier to locate aid radar echoes in all weather and traffic conditions.

 Next: References ⇨